 Cruise ships & ferries

 Take a ferry ride down the Yarra River or across Port Phillip Bay.
-Melbourne Water Taxis land at points on the Yarra River, between Abbotsford and Williamstown; and on the Maribyrnong River as far as Canning Street, Essendon.
+Melbourne Water Taxis land at points on the Yarra River, between Abbotsford and Williamstown; and on the Maribyrnong River and Canning Street, Essendon.

 The Yarra Loop ferry service operates Friday evenings and weekend afternoons.
 Visit melbournewatertaxis.com.au for more information.
-Popular stops include WTC Wharf, South Wharf, Southgate, Federation Wharf and ANZ Wharf.
-Special services run to other locations for major events such as AFL matches, the Australian Open Tennis, concerts and the Spring Racing Carnival.
+Popular stops include South Wharf, Southgate, Federation Wharf and ANZ Wharf.
+Special services run for major events such as AFL matches, the Australian Open Tennis, concerts and the Spring Racing Carnival.

 Sorrento to Queenscliff

-Don't miss the spectacular 40-minute trip across Port Phillip Bay on the Queenscliff Sorrento Ferry Service.
+Take the spectacular 40-minute trip across Port Phillip Bay on the Queenscliff Sorrento Ferry Service.
 Travel between the Bellarine and Mornington Peninsulas and watch for dolphins and whales.
 Board as a passenger or bring your car.
 Visit the Searoad website for details on route times and pricing.